 Still all of the cascades, devastating forest fires and melting permafrost will yet be releasing billions of tons of carbon even in the absence of human industry, and of course ocean levels will continue to rise utterly changing the geography of the world.
 By 2200 there will be very few places on Earth where food can be grown or hunted and the human race may be reduced to levels barely able to avoid extinction, if even that.
 If this isn’t frightening enough, the news gets worse from here.
 Even if the temperature rise tops out at three or four degrees, the planet will not again return to a cooler, human-comfortable climate regime, for thousands, possibly tens-of-thousands, of years!

 Technology will not save us.
 Wallace covers that too.
 We can desalinate water and even pull carbon out of the air.
 There will never be enough of either that the world can afford.
-Besides, both are energy intensive processes and even if powered with renewable energy, that is not easy to do as concerns the chain of activities that must be powered to build and maintain that technology.
-Rare-Earth mining is a very dirty business.
+Besides, both are energy-intensive processes, and even if powered with renewable energy, that is not easy to do as concerns the long chain of activities needed to build and maintain that technology.
+Solar and wind power, for that matter almost all modern electronics, require elements called “rare earths”.
+Rare-Earth mining is a carbon-intensive process.

 In the end, Wallace is hopeful, though not optimistic, that the global polity will wake up and de-carbonize the global economy, not in time to halt two to three degrees of warming, it is already too late for that, but in time to prevent it going to four degrees or more.
 I think he is over-optimistic here too.
 It is simply not possible, politically, and this for economic reasons, for soon-to-be nine-billion humans to de-carbonize as quickly as needed to hold the line at two to three degrees.
 What will force the race to de-carbonize will be economic collapse, leading to socio-political collapse, leading to mass death (over some decades) from starvation, disease, or war.
 I think Wallace sees this grim possibility.
 He hopes it isn’t inevitable.